-Quadrotor aircraft are agile aircraft which are lifted and propelled by four rotors.
-Unlike, traditional helicopters, they do not require a tail-rotor to control yaw and can use four smaller fixed pitched rotors.
-By having smaller rotors, these vehicles can achieve higher velocities before blade flapping effects begin to destabilize and limit performance.
-However, without an attitude control system, it is difficult if not impossible for a person to successfully fly and maneuver such a vehicle.
+Quadrotor helicopters are agile aircraft which are lifted and propelled by four rotors.
+Unlike traditional helicopters, they do not require a tail-rotor to control yaw and can use four smaller fixed-pitch rotors.
+Smaller rotors allow these vehicles to achieve higher velocities before blade flapping effects begin to introduce instability and limit performance.
+However, without an attitude control system it is difficult if not impossible for a human to successfully fly and maneuver such a vehicle.
 Thus, most research has focused on small unmanned aerial vehicles in which advanced embedded control systems could be developed to control these aircraft.
-In [1] a Lyapunov like control approach is used to develop a non-linear inertial controller which relies on robust stability results involving control elements with nested saturation blocks [2], [3].
-In [4] it is shown that a simple, model-independent quaternion-based proportional derivative (PD) controller performs quite well in controlling attitude as compared to other more involved non-linear controllers.
+In [1] a Lyapunov-like control approach is used to develop a non-linear inertial controller which relies on robust stability results involving control elements with nested saturation blocks [2], [3].
+[4] shows that a simple, model-independent quaternion-based proportional derivative (PD) controller performs quite well in controlling attitude as compared to other more involved non-linear controllers.
 In [5], image based visual servo control algorithms are presented which exploit passivity-like properties of the dynamic model in order to derive Lyapunov control algorithms which rely on backstepping techniques.
-All the above papers, and others contain fairly detailed models which describe their overall control design.
+All the above papers, and others contain fairly detailed models which guide their overall control design.
 Most of the Lyapunov control proposals typically are fairly computationally expensive and it is not clear how robust they are to model uncertainties.
-In particular, all of the above papers appear to neglect a significant time lag characteristic related to the motor thrust command and the corresponding thrust which results due to the compression of air.
-With [1] as an exception, almost all papers neglect the limited control thrust due to motor saturation.
-All these papers neglect effects such as sampling delay, quantization, etc. In order to address these effects we propose that Corollary 2 provides a formal manner to verify that the sector stability condition is satisfied for a given family of inertial position inputs which can easily be verified through both simulation and field testing.
+In particular, all of the above papers appear to neglect a significant time lag characteristic related to the motor thrust command and the corresponding thrust which results due to the acceleration of the air column.
+With [1] as an exception, almost all other model descriptions neglect the limited control thrust due to motor saturation.
+More significant all model descriptions in previous litterature neglect digital platform implementation effects such as sampling delay, quantization, etc. In order to address these effects we propose that Corollary 2 provides a formal manner to verify that the sector stability condition is satisfied for a given family of inertial position inputs which can easily be verified through both simulation and field testing.